Tommy Daly: Inter-county

 Daly first came to prominence on the inter-county scene as a member of the Clare junior hurling team.
 He won a Munster title with that team in 1914.
-He later collected an All-Ireland medal in that grade as Clare defeated Laois to take the title.
+In that same year he collected an All-Ireland medal in that grade as Clare won their first Junior All-Ireland by defeating Laois on a score of 2-02 to 0-0.

 After moving to UCD Daly became the regular goalkeeper on the Dublin hurling team.
 He captured his first Leinster title in 1917 following a victory over Kilkenny.
 The subsequent All-Ireland final pitted 'the Dubs' against Tipperary.
 Daly's team had come from nowhere and took on one of the giants of the championship.
 A 5–4 to 4–2 victory gave Dublin the victory and gave Daly his first All-Ireland medal.

 Dublin surrendered their provincial crown in 1918, however, Kilkenny fell to 'the Dubs' again in 1919 giving Daly his second Leinster medal.
 Cork provided the opposition on that occasion; however, the Munster champions emerged victorious by 6–4 to 2–4.

 Dublin retained their provincial title in 1920, however, Daly played no part in the Leinster final.
 He returned to his goalkeeping berth for the subsequent All-Ireland final.
 The game was a replay of the previous year's encounter as Cork provided the opposition once again.
 Cork looked to be heading for victory, however, a four-goal blitz by Dublin sealed the 4–9 to 4–3 victory and gave Daly a second All-Ireland medal.

 1921 saw Daly add a third Leinster memento to his collection before lining out in yet another All-Ireland final.
 Limerick were the opponents on that occasion, however, the game was not a memorable one for Daly.
 The score line of 8–5 to 3-2 resulted in a comprehensive victory for Limerick.